jolicode/castor/doc/help/examples.md

 Castor's repository provides a bunch of usage examples in the [examples directory](https://github.com/jolicode/castor/tree/main/examples).
-These examples are useful to show different Castor features in action, do not hesitate to browse them.
+These examples are useful to showcase different Castor features in action.
+They are sorted by feature so do not hesitate to browse them.

 As a side note, these examples also act as a full test suite for Castor to ensure each feature works as expected.